timemeansalot/SourceFiles/hexo-site/source/_posts/memory-notes.md

       - software approaches
     - reduce miss penalty
       - multi-level cache
-      - crucial word first: when cache block is to large, don't wait the whole cache block, just feed the processor with most important words first to save time
+      - crucial word first: when cache block is too large, don't wait the whole cache block, just feed the processor with most important words first to save time
       - sub-blocking: divide the cache block to smaller sub-blocks, so the cache replacement can happen in sub-blocks